dylan-security-journey/Pre-Security-Documentation/04_Linux-Fundamentals.md

 Secure Shell (SSH) common means of connecting to and interacting with command line of a remote Linux machine, protocol between devices in a encrypted form from readable format to encrypted traveling over network

+Command	Full Name	Purpose
+touch	touch	Create file
+mkdir	make directory	Create a folder cp	copy	Copy a file or folder mv	move	Move a file or folder rm	remove	Remove a file or folder file	file	Determine the type of a file